bajpaisunny/assignment_1/README.md

 How its work:
-1. Open jupyter notebook and run all cell
+1. open jupyter notebook and run all cell
-2. Upload BankChurners.csv file so pandas libary can read it.
+2. use BankChurners.csv file

 Project Summary: